 Once you find it, double-click to open the properties window, and then select the Drivers tab.
 If you recently updated the driver, the Rollback Driver button will be enabled.
 Use that.

-If the BSOD occurred after a Windows Update, then it’s possible that you need to install the latest version of the driver, which is compatible with the version of Windows.
+If the BSOD occurred after a Windows Update, it’s possible you need to install the latest compatible driver.

-Open the Device Manager, locate the device, right-click, and then choose to update the driver.
-If this doesn’t work, go to the OEM website, and check for an updated driver.
+Open Device Manager, locate the device, right-click it, and choose Update Driver.
+If this doesn’t work, go to the OEM website and check for an updated driver.

 4] Fix Corrupt System Files

-System File Checker and DISM are two tools that can help fix corrupt system files that could be the cause of the BOSD screen.
+System File Checker and DISM are two tools that can help fix corrupt system files that may be causing the BOSD screen.
 Follow our exhaustive guide on how to use them.

 SFC command: